Garimamishra23/Garimamishra23/README.md

 ## 🧠 About Me

-> Final-year CS student at VIT Chennai, specializing in AI and machine learning.
+> BTech CS graduate student at VIT Chennai, specializing in AI and machine learning.
 My work lives in the space between data pipelines and deployed products — I care about building things that are reliable under pressure, not just impressive in a notebook.
 >
 > I'm not chasing a job title — I'm chasing the kind of work that makes me a sharper engineer over time.